Last updated on 2026-05-15

 - Database Administrator: Manage and maintain databases, ensuring data integrity, security, and accessibility for users.

-With a vibrant tech industry in New Brunswick, graduates can find opportunities across various sectors, including manufacturing, education, healthcare, and cybersecurity.
+With a vibrant tech industry in New Brunswick, graduates can find opportunities across various sectors, including manufacturing, healthcare, education, and cybersecurity, allowing them to tailor their careers to their interests and strengths.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.